Now available on U, U&Drama & Channel 4

 Ever wondered how Damien Molony spent his time in Jersey when he wasn’t stepping into the shoes of TV’s most famous detective?
 Now’s your chance to find out!
 We’ve put together the ultimate itinerary so you can retrace his steps and experience the island just as he did.
 From hidden coffee gems to jaw-dropping coastal views, this long weekend is packed with everything from adventure to pure relaxation.
 Ready to uncover Jersey, Damien-style?
 Dive into the itinerary and start planning your own star-worthy escape.

-Who has been cast in the new series?
+Who has been cast in the new series of Bergerac?

 Irish actor Damien Molony, who has credits including Derry Girls, Brassic, The Split and Crashing to his name, stars in the reimagined series.